profrobwells/first-llm-classifier/docs/prompting-with-python.md

 First, we'll install the libraries we need.
 The `groq` package is the official client for Groq's API.
 The `rich` and `ipywidgets` packages are helper libraries that will improve how your outputs look in Jupyter notebooks.

-A common way to install packages from inside your JupyterLab Desktop notebook is to use the `!pip` command.
+A common way to install packages from inside your JupyterLab Desktop notebook is to use the `%pip` command.

 ```text
 %pip install groq rich ipywidgets
 ```

+Drop that into the first cell of a new notebook and hit the play button in the top toolbar.

 :::{admonition} Note
 If the `%pip` command doesn't work on your computer, try substituting the `!pip` command instead.
 Or you can install the packages from the command line on your computer and restart your notebook.
 :::

-Now lets import them in the next cell.
+Now lets import them in the cell that appears below the installation output.
+Hit play again.

 ```python
 from rich import print
 from groq import Groq
 ```

 Remember saving your Groq API key?
 Good.
 You'll need it now.
-Copy it from that text file and paste it inside the quotemarks as variable.
+Copy it from that text file and paste it inside the quotemarks as variable in a third cell.
+You should continue adding new cells as you need throughout the rest of the class.

 ```python
 api_key = "Paste your key here"